findthefunction/goldendwarf/README.md

 - Can this model be successful in feeding information to a well-operating trading bot.

 ## Communication Protocols
--   Github projects for tasks to be completed and who is assigned to complete.
+-   Github projects, for tasks to be completed and who is assigned to complete.
 -   Discord - Library server for communications
  -  Make sure and use appropriate channels for discussion.
 -   Slack class channel
 -